-4. Fill Up Your Tires Whenever They’re Low on Air
+4. Fill Up Your Tyres Whenever They’re Low on Air

 Doing golf cart maintenance on your batteries is essential.
-But the batteries aren’t the only parts of golf carts you should be concerned about.
+But the batteries aren’t the only parts of golf carts about which you should be concerned.

-You also want to inspect your tires and check the air pressure in them every week or so.
-If you notice that the air pressure is low, fill your tires up with air right away.
+You also want to inspect your tyres and check the air pressure in them every week or so.
+If you notice that the air pressure is low, fill your tyres up with air right away.

-By taking this step, you’ll prevent your tires from wearing out quicker than they should.
+By taking this step, you’ll prevent your tyres from wearing out quicker than they should.
 You’ll also make your golf carts ride a lot smoother.

 5. Inspect Your Brakes At Least Once Every Year